geckoboard/servicetitan-to-dataset/README.md

 This will generate an example config and create a file called config.yml by default.
 Open this file and replace the servicetitan values with your specific values.

+#### Geckoboard API

+Hopefully this is obvious, but this is where your Geckoboard API key goes.
+You can find yours [here](https://app.geckoboard.com/account/details).

 ### 4. List categories and possible reports